 We’ve created Physio to address this issue.
 It’s a voice app for a particular reason: the caregiver’s hands are busy.
 This way, they can hear instructions for different exercises without touching the screen.
 Voice assistants can also set up reminders for particular sessions.

-The most popular types of healthcare software
+The most popular types of healthcare apps

 Faced with the COVID-19 crisis, telemedicine software is currently on the rise.
-Some medical professionals simply use widely known videoconferencing tools, yet some prefer dedicated healthcare solutions.
+Some medical professionals simply use widely known videoconferencing tools, yet some prefer dedicated healthcare apps.
 One of the most popular telemedicine apps is Doxy.me, an accessible tool to connect clinicians with their patients.

 What if you could go one step further?
 StethoMe caught our interest the moment we first saw it.

 The idea is quite innovative.
 StethoMe is an AI-powered stethoscope that allows you to examine yourself (or your loved ones) at home.
 The device works with a dedicated application that sends the results immediately to the doctor.
 Based on the information, the clinician decides what to do next.
 This makes things so much easier, especially when you can’t meet the health professional face-to-face.